PedroEvaristo1/SQL_notebooks/oldest_businesses_analysis/README.md

 - **/data**: Contains the raw CSV files for the analysis.
 - **/images**: Contains the ERD and any other images used in the project.
 - **notebook.ipynb**: The main Jupyter Notebook with the SQL queries and analysis.

+---

+### Acknowledgments

+This project was completed as part of the DataCamp curriculum.
+The project idea, dataset, and guiding questions were provided by the DataCamp platform.

+My personal contribution includes:
+* Designing and creating the database schema and ERD.
+* Writing all of the SQL queries for the analysis.
+* Interpreting the results and generating key insights.
+* Documenting the entire process in this repository.